noemimontobbio/pymsprog/README.md

 `pymsprog` is a Python package providing tools for exhaustive and reproducible analysis of disability course in multiple sclerosis (MS) from longitudinal data.
-The algorithm is also available for R (https://github.com/noemimontobbio/msprog).
+An [R version](https://github.com/noemimontobbio/msprog) of the library is available as well.

 Its core function, `MSprog()`, detects and characterises the evolution of an outcome measure (EDSS, NHPT, T25FW, SDMT; or any custom outcome